LukasSinkarOfficial/helpdesk/readme.md

 # HelpDesk

-'HelpDesk' is a platform where clients can get hep
+'HelpDesk' is a platform where a company can provide support for their clients.

 ## Built With